based on 21 nights & selected experiences

 Take a scenic two to three-hour drive back to Hanoi airport and fly south west to Phnom Penh, the growing riverside capital of Cambodia.
 Two nights here is the perfect introduction to Cambodia; visit 19th and 20th century colonial buildings, explore the Tuol Sleng Genocide Museum and head out to the Killing Fields at Choueng Ek.
 Cambodia's recent history is sobering, but with our talented guides, you'll be introduced to it in an educational and informative way.

 From Phnom Penh you will take a long but scenic 5-hour drive to Battambang, a small colonial city halfway between Tonle Sap lake and the Thai border.
 There's not a great deal to do here so you can enjoy some well-earned downtime walking along the river banks, strolling through its genteel colonial streets, passing the time in charming cafes and absorbing its old-world charm.
-Your guide will join you for a half day cycling trip through the town and surrounding countryside, and we thoroughly recommend you pay a visit to the internationally renowned Phare circus, founded by an organisation that helps to educate and train disadvantaged Cambodian youths in the area.
+Your guide will join you for a half day cycling trip through the town and surrounding countryside, and we thoroughly recommend you pay a visit to the internationally renowned Phare circus, founded by an organization that helps to educate and train disadvantaged Cambodian youths in the area.

 Your final stop is the lively tourist town of Siem Reap, entry point to the astonishing temples of Angkor, including Angkor Wat.
 This once small town is now brimming with beautiful hotels, boutiques and restaurants, and from here, with our expert guides, you'll visit hidden corners of Angkor, getting away from the crowds before arriving in popular areas such as Angkor Thom just after the tour groups have left.
 Enjoy watching the sun rise behind the awe-inspiring Angkor Wat as your trip draws to a close.
 And Siem Reap is more than just a base for temple bashing, here you can also opt to enjoy a private dinner in a paddy field, take a helicopter flight, enjoy a cooking class or take a private cruise on Tonle Sap Lake.